Afternoon Alibi with Anna DeLange

-NAVAL AIR STATION SIGONELLA, Italy (Jan.8, 2024) An interview with Anna DeLange from Stars and Stripes to highlight travel opportunities.
+NAVAL AIR STATION SIGONELLA, Italy (Jan.
+15, 2024) An interview with Anna DeLange from Stars and Stripes to highlight travel opportunities.
 American Forces Network Sigonella is a Navy-operated American Forces Radio and Television Service station that provides host command and military information, local and world news, sports and entertainment programming for service members, their families, and DoD personnel assigned to NAS Sigonella.
-(U.S. Navy audio by Mass Communication Specialist Seaman Jacob Hart)
+(U.S. Navy audio by Mass Communication Specialist Seaman Apprentice Anthony Garro)

 |Date Taken: